end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 However, when you are shooting fireworks, it is pretty hard to know when the burst will explode which mean you won&#8217;t be able to accurately predict when you have to start the delay.
 The length of each burst is also unpredictable which means that you can&#8217;t use &#8220;Shutter speed priority&#8221; to automatically close the shutter.
 You will have to physically press/release a button to close the shutter.

 If you do not own a remote trigger, you could make one yourself.
-Here is a simple guide that I have written that could help you making your own remote trigger: [<span style="line-height: 1.5;">DIY Remote trigger shutter release cable for your Canon DSLR camera</span>][3]
+Here is a simple guide that I have written that could help you making your own remote trigger:&nbsp;[<span style="line-height: 1.5;">DIY Remote trigger shutter release cable for your Canon DSLR camera</span>][3]

 A remote trigger is the only way to open the shutter on time (just before a firework pops) and close the shutter before another firework burst.